ShimaTaku818/R-as-GIS-for-Economists/docs/ParallelComputing.md

 [1] 25
 ```

 However, imagine you have to do this for 1000 integers.
 Yes, you don't want to write each one of them one by one as that would occupy 1000 lines of your code, and it would be time-consuming.
 Things will be even worse if you need to repeat much more complicated processes like Monte Carlo simulations.
-So, let's learn how to write a program to do repetitive jobs effectively and fast.
+So, let's learn how to write a program to do repetitive jobs effectively using loop.

-Here are the specific learning objectives of this chapter.

-1. Learn how to use for loop and `lapply()` to complete repetitive jobs
-2. Learn how not to loop things that can be easily vectorized
-3. Learn how to parallelize repetitive jobs using the `future_lapply()` function from the `future.apply` package

-## What is loop?

 Looping is repeatedly evaluating the same (except parameters) process over and over again.
-Here, the **same** process is the action of squaring.
+In the example above, the **same** process is the action of squaring.
 This does not change among the processes you run.
 What changes is what you square.
-There is a very concise way of coding such processes.
+Looping can help you write a concise code to implement these repetitive processes.

 ### For loop